ten-protocol/ten-test/src/hardhat/contract-sample/README.md

 # Hardhat project to deploy a sample (single) contract

-Created as described [here](https://hardhat.org/tutorial/creating-a-new-hardhat-project) i.e. the project was initialy created using the below commands;
+Created as described [here](https://hardhat.org/tutorial/creating-a-new-hardhat-project) i.e. the project was initially created using the below commands;

 ```shell